Urgent preservation of the Lalibela Churches, Ethiopia

 Type of grant Call for projects

-Lalibela is known for its complex of eleven 12th and 13th century churches carved into volcanic rock, with doors, windows, columns, floors, and roofs chiseled out of a monolithic block.
+Lalibela is known for its complex of eleven 12th- and 13th-century churches carved into volcanic rock, with doors, windows, columns, floors, and roofs chiselled out of a monolithic block.
 Inscribed on the UNESCO World Heritage List in 1978, the site is a symbol of national identity and the local communities’ history and heritage.
 Severe erosion has endangered the site.
-This emergency project undertakes urgent stabilization of the most fragile churches by strengthening conserving the architectural elements affected by erosion.
-Activities also include training local artisans and heritage professionals in conservation and management.
-This initiative contributes to the large-scale rehabilitation program financed by the Agence Française de Développement (AFD).